 - 1. Identification of the allegation(s) potentially constituting sexual harassment; - 2.
 A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - 3.
 Findings of fact supporting the determination; - 4.
-Conclusions regarding the application of the Agency's policies, employee handbook provisions, and/or code of conduct to the facts; - 5.
-A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the Agency imposes on the

-Respondent, and whether remedies designed to restore or preserve access to the Agency's education program or activity will be provided by the Agency to the Complainant; and,

-6. The Agency's procedures and permissible bases for the Complainant and Respondent to appeal.
+Conclusions regarding the application of the Agency's code of conduct, Agency policies or employee handbook to the facts; - 5.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the Agency imposes on the Respondent, and whether remedies designed to restore or preserve access to the Agency's education program or activity will be provided by the Agency to the Complainant; and, - 6.
+The Agency's procedures and permissible bases for the Complainant and Respondent to appeal.